Pediatric Orthopedic Surgeons performing ACL Injury Surgery

 Medical Research for an ACL Injury

 Researchers are also working with physicians to determine if a novel approach to ACL surgery is superior to current treatments.
-Bridge-Enhanced ACL Repair (BEAR) is the name of the new procedure.
+Bridge-enhanced ACL Repair (BEAR) is the name of the new procedure.
 BEAR, in contrast to conventional ACL surgery, encourages the injured ACL to mend on its own without the need for replacement.
 Between the ACL tears in the knee, doctors place a specific, small sponge.
-The doctors then sew the frayed, loose ends of the ACL into the sponge after injecting it with your child’s own blood.
+The doctors then sew the frayed, loose ends of the ACL into the sponge after injecting it with your child’s blood.
 It serves as the ACL’s support.
 The damaged ends eventually mend and regenerate into brand-new, sound ACL tissue.

 ACL Surgery Risks